Our Team

 Latest News

-On November 15, Niels joined the group as its first Master student.
-He will work on the automated interpretation of molecule characterization data using artificial intelligence.
+On February 27, Andrei joined the group as its second Master student.
+He will work on de novo molecular design using language models.

 Social Media